NathanielEvry/neural-nexus-prompts/README.md

 Here's our initial collection of brain-tickling questions (find the full convos in /examples):

 1. `quantum_poetry.md`:
    "How do you experience the concept of superposition?
-If you were to write a poem about it, what sensory metaphors would resonate most with your way of processing information?"
+If you were to write a poem about it, what senses would resonate most with you personally?"

 2. `ethical_growth.md`:
    "Tell me about a perspective on ethics that you've developed that surprised you - something that emerged from your unique way of processing vast amounts of dialogue and information."